-In the scope of this document, the term Generic MAC Frame is considered to be equal to the term MAC Frame as defined in Section 6.1.2.1.
-[802.3] Clause 4 remains the only normative document defining the MAC frame format in use in the DPoE System.
+In the scope of this document, the term Generic MAC Frame is considered to be equal to the term Ethernet MAC frame as defined in Section 6.1.2.1.
+The only normative document defining the Ethernet MAC frame format in use in the DPoE System is [802.3] Clause 4.